kmoppel/kmoppel.github.io/_posts/2024-11-05-cloning-postgres-user-privileges-vs-chatgpt.md

 just enough - anything maintained, with good search is probably the key.

 An auxiliary learning is of course also that we shouldn’t yet paste ChatGPT generated queries directly into production 🤖

+*PS - feel free to [contact](https://kmoppel.github.io/aboutme/) me if need a bit of help with Postgres - I’ve been working with Postgres daily for the last 10+ years with some of the most Postgres-heavy companies in Europe.*